matuszewskijan/subdomain_locale/Readme.md

 ## Testing

-This gem is tested against Rails 5.0 and 5.1.
+This gem is tested against Rails 6.1.

 ```
 gem install isolate